thefakejj/tiralabra/README.md

 Requirements: Poetry

 In main.py, you can choose which text file to compress by editing the og_path variable.
 Note that the program only supports ASCII-data.
-The program will save the compressed data into binfile.bin located in the project's root directory.
+The compressed data will be saved into binfile.bin located in the project's root directory.
+The program will print the compression ratio achieved using each algorithm.

 Install dependencies: